onatbas/haxe-resource-load/README.md

 * Cross-Platform asset management system with very simple load/unload calls.
 * Simplified, id based, delivering of assets.

-I did not test on all platforms, but last time i checked, iOS, Android, HTML5, Mac, Windows builds are good to go.
+I did not test on all platforms, but last time i checked, iOS, Android, HTML5, Mac, Windows builds are good to go. (some targets cannot use Saving features because of lacking filesystem support though)
-NOTE: This is an old library, i don't quite recall what is implemented and what is not, but if you open issues, i will gladly check and try fixing it-implementing it.
-But you are free to fork this (please do!)

 The way this library is intented to be used:
 =========

-You should have a ExternalAssetLoader instance
+You should have a ExternalAssetLoader object instance

 ```
  /**